marble999/freshlygenerated/content/posts/Cast-Iron-Sourdough-Pancakes.md

 ![](https://static01.nyt.com/images/2017/03/19/magazine/19eat1/19eat1-videoSixteenByNineJumbo1600-v2.jpg)

 *The bread I use for this recipe is the bread stuffing in sourdough, which is chewy and nutty-tasting without too much flour.
-If it isn’t available at Whole Foods, search for bread stuffing in the store bakery section.*
+If it isn't available at Whole Foods, search for bread stuffing in the store bakery section.*

 *MAKE AHEAD: The batter must be made at least 2 hours ahead, then it can be stored in the refrigerator.*
 ### Ingredients